(A) SIGNIFICANT ACCOUNTING POLICIES:

 f) Mutual fund and Exchange Traded Fund (ETF) investments are valued on fair value basis as at the Balance Sheet date and the change in the carrying amount of mutual fund /ETF is taken to Fair Value Change Account.

-g) Investments in subsidiary companies, joint ventures and associates are disclosed at cost.
+g) Investments in subsidiary companies, joint ventures and associates are carried at cost.

 h) Investment in venture fund / Alternative Investment Fund (AIF) is valued at cost wherever NAV is greater than the Book Value.
 Wherever NAV is lower than Book value the difference is accounted as diminution.